shakiralynch1/shakiralynch1/README.md

 - 👋 Hi, I’m @shakiralynch1
 - 👀 I’m a graduate from Software Development @DKIT
+- :necktie: Currently wokring as a BI consultant
 - 📫 How to reach me LinkedIn @https://www.linkedin.com/in/shakira-lynch/

 <!---